timholy/SnoopCompile.jl/docs/src/snoopi_deep.md

 ```

 Each node in this tree is accompanied by a pair of numbers.
-The first number is the *exclusive* inference time (in seconds), meaning the time spent inferring the particular MethodInstance, not including the time spent inferring its callees.
+The first number is the *exclusive* inference time (in seconds), meaning the time spent inferring the particular `MethodInstance`, not including the time spent inferring its callees.
 The second number is the *inclusive* time, which is the exclusive time plus the time spent on the callees.
 Therefore, the inclusive time is always at least as large as the exclusive time.